thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 ---
 layout:     post
-title:      "A web app with Nickel: From first line to heroku deployment"
+title:      "A web app with Nickel: From first line to Heroku deployment"
 date:       2015-07-28
 relatedLinks:
   -
     title: "Rust's Ownership model for JavaScript developers"
     url: "http://blog.thoughtram.io/rust/2015/05/11/rusts-ownership-model-for-javascript-developers.html"

 summary:    "Occasionally people ask about Nickel projects that they can dig into to get a feel of some real world Nickel code.
 In case you never heard of Nickel, it's an web application server written in Rust.
-We thought it'd be nice to write a simple web application with Nickel, deploy it to heroku and blog about it."
+We thought it'd be nice to write a simple web application with Nickel, deploy it to Heroku and blog about it."

 categories:
 - rust